Living Out Loud

 Living Out Loud is a 1998 American comedy-drama film written and directed by Richard LaGravenese and set in New York City, starring Holly Hunter, Danny DeVito, Queen Latifah, Martin Donovan, and Elias Koteas.

+Living Out Loud premiered at the Toronto International Film Festival on September 15, 1998, and later the Hamptons Film Festival on October 14, 1998 before being released by New Line Cinema on October 30, 1998.
+The film received mixed reviews from critics and underperformed at the box office, grossing $15.6 million against a $20 million budget.

 Plot

 Judith Moore confronts her husband Bob at dinner over his infidelity, which he initially denies.
 Her best friend Ann's husband Teddy saw them together.
 Bob had his arm around her, they'd said hello and he told a joke.
 Bob eventually admits she's a 34-year-old pediatrician.

 Depressed, she holes up in her apartment, where the middle-aged Pat Francato is the building superintendent and elevator operator.
 He is as lonely as she is as his wife left him, and he's beset with gambling problems.
 As they aren't together, he secretly checks up on their daughter in the hospital.

 Judith works as a private carer for a wealthy, elderly woman.
 When asked about her personal life, she tells her about the 16-year-marriage, and remembers Bob's insistence on not wanting children.

 At first, Judith had thought they had a perfect marriage, with both her and Bob studying to be doctors.
 But after she puts her studies on hold to find a job and support them, over 20 years pass until suddenly he leaves Judith to be with another doctor.

 Judith and Pat make a connection.
 Initially, she helps by loaning him cash to pay off a debt.
 Pat's brother gives him enough to return it plus get a nice bottle of wine Judith insists on sharing with him.

 Judith, after she heckles a woman's singing in the nightclub, gets pulled aside by the jazz singer Liz Bailey.
 She tell her she loves her voice and she has her record, but was brushed off by her a week prior when she tried to tell her so.
 Then, the drunk Judith both tells Liz her boyfriend's gay, but also about a random encounter she'd had there a week ago.